50+ things to do this weekend in Newport County

 - 10 am – Community Zumba Class at MLK Center

-- 7:30 pm – Chocolate and Silly Love Songs at Sandywoods Center for the Arts
+- 7 pm – Talk “Hera, Artist Cooperatives and Social Justice” at Jamestown Arts Center

 - 8 pm – Live improv comedy with The Bit Players at The Firehouse Theater